Lilly Becker macht sich auf Facebook Luft

 @bunte_magazin .. with all Respekt !!! #amadeus is my son and yes he's 7!
 How dare you even write a headline how my son is acting ??!
 He's acting the way he wants !!
 He's a free child .. do you even know what you're doing ??
 Leave my son out of your headline ?
 You need a 7 year old child for your headline ? #noshame #whenareyougoingtostop #shameless @sarahgebhard do you have kids ??
 Are you a mother??
 You have a conscious ??
 I want to meet you !!
 Please have the guts and email me !!!
 I'm beyond furious how you write about my son.. how dare you ?!
 Write all you want about me and my husband BUT my son ? if it's not my Oma ( grandmother ) who's 88 .. you use my son ?!!
 And a few hours later change the headlines ?!
 You've got absolutely no morals .. you've got my attention now ! #leavemyfamilyalone

-Die Redaktion der Zeitschrift „Bunte“ nahm die Kritik offenbar ernst.
+Die Redaktion von „Bunte.de“ nahm die Kritik offenbar ernst.
 Mittlerweile ist der Artikel nicht mehr zu finden.
 Statt dessen kann man nun unter der Rubrik „Stars“ lesen „Anna Ermakova: Papa evtl. pleite – und sie schwelgt im Luxus!“.

 Von RND